 The taskbar is changing for Windows 7.
-You can still easily switch between windows and now you can open programs with just one click by pinning them to the taskbar.
-Each open Window is represented as a rich graphic thumbnail.
+You can still easily switch between windows, and now you can open programs with just one click by pinning them to the taskbar.
+Each open window is represented as a rich graphic thumbnail.
 If you hover your mouse over the thumbnail, the window expands to full-screen preview.
 You can even close a window directly from the thumbnail.
 And if

-you’re particular about the order of items on your taskbar, you’ll be especially please that you can now rearrange them as you like by simply dragging and dropping them.
-The icons are bigger now, too, so it’s easier to use them with the new touch features in Windows 7.
+you’re picky about the order of items on your taskbar, you’ll be especially pleased that you can now rearrange them as you like by simply dragging and dropping them.
+The icons are bigger, too, so it’s easier to use them with the new touch features in Windows 7.